-Our school aims to meet its obligations with regard to school attendance by promoting good attendance; ensuring every pupil has access to the full-time education to which they are entitled; and acting early to address patterns of absence.
+Our school aims to meet its obligations with regard to school attendance by ensuring every pupil has access to the full-time, efficient education to which they are entitled; acting early to address patterns of absence and creating a culture in which the importance of good school attendance is understood and valued by all parties.

-This policy sets out our school's position on attendance and details the procedures that all parents must follow to report their child absent from school.
+This policy sets out our school's position on attendance and details the procedures that all parents1 must follow to report their child's absence from school and to remind them of their legal duty, to ensure their child attends school regularly.